0xycode1/Sharp_Engine-ALPHA-0.0.2/README.md

 ![image](https://github.com/user-attachments/assets/ed104acf-eca1-4a64-b5c6-77ccad72a207)

-All the models where taken here **for free**: https://www.models-resource.com/
+All the models have been taken there **for free**: https://www.models-resource.com/

 # © Oxygen1 2025 ALL RIGHTS RESERVED